How to walk healthy: 5+ tips from physiotherapists

 Now let’s look at how to have a truly healthy stride.

-A woman walking around a fountain in Ahinsa barefoot shoes
+A woman in Ahinsa barefoot shoes

 Healthy walking should mainly make you happy, and that’s not something you can force by counting steps.